 - a) Informal Complaint Resolution Process: The complainant, in consultation with the Ombudsperson, will determine an appropriate approach to resolving the complaint.
-In accordance with federal guidelines, allegations of sexual misconduct cannot be mediated and will be immediately referred to the Title IX Coordinator.
-Normally, a resolution strategy should be determined and implemented within sixty (60) business days of receipt of the complaint.
+In accordance with federal guidelines, allegations of sexual misconduct cannot be mediated, nor can the informal resolution process be applied, and so will be immediately referred to the Title IX Coordinator.
+Normally, an informal resolution strategy should be determined and implemented within sixty (60) business days of receipt of the complaint.
 In all cases, the College will work to insure an adequate, reliable, and impartial investigation into the circumstances and resolution of complaint.
 Informal approaches may include, but are not limited to: - Direct communication between the complainant and the respondent.
-The complainant should make it clear to the respondent that she/he considers the behavior in question to be offensive.
+The complainant should make it clear to the respondent that the behavior in question is considered to be offensive.
 The complainant may take this step with or without the assistance of the Ombudsperson; - Mediation by the Ombudsperson, through interviewing the parties individually or jointly, to resolve the situation on an informal basis.
 (It should be noted that since this is an informal proceeding, the Ombudsperson's responsibility does not include determination of truth or blame in a situation, but emphasizes education, the resolution of misunderstanding between the parties, and relief from the discrimination, or harassment, which is the subject of the complaint).
-After three months, or other appropriate period as determined by the mediator, the mediator will follow up with the parties to determine the success of the agreed-upon resolution. - In cases of sexual misconduct, direct communication with the respondent and mediation are not available as options for resolution of the complaint, that is, the formal procedure is the only option for resolution available in such cases, and they should be referred to the Title IX Coordinator or the Executive Director of Human Resources. - Other procedural responsibilities of the Ombudsperson in the informal resolution procedure include: - i.
-The Ombudsperson will advise the complainant that the College has a responsibility to investigate the circumstances of complaints and to take steps to correct the situation, and that accordingly, any information provided by the complainant may be referred to the responsible College official to initiate the investigation, thereby potentially compromising the confidentiality of information provided by the complainant; - ii.
-The Ombudsperson will advise the complainant that confidentiality will be preserved consistent with applicable laws and the College's responsibility to investigate and address such complaints.
-In all instances, however, they will inform the Executive Director of Human Resources or her/his designee of the complaint; the Executive Director of Human Resources or her/his designee reserves the right to conduct an investigation, as appropriate;
+After three months, or other appropriate period as determined by the mediator, the mediator will follow up with the parties to determine the success of the agreed-upon resolution. - In cases of sexual misconduct, direct communication with the respondent and mediation are not available as options for resolution of the complaint, that is, the formal procedure is the only option for resolution available in such cases, and such cases should be referred to the Title IX Coordinator or the Executive Director of Human Resources. - Other procedural responsibilities of the Ombudsperson in the informal resolution procedure include: